BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/RefreshClientOnDeployment.md

 But version checking and refreshing comes with some downsides regardless of the implementation:

 - How do we version our deployments to be something the frontend and backend can use?
 Hard coded?
 Environment Variables?
 Fetch on page load?
-- Simply triggering a refresh may not be enough to new changes from cashed resources like _server side components_.
+- Simply triggering a refresh may not be enough to fetch new changes from cashed resources like _server side components_.
 One work around to this is called `Cache Busting` where we would incorperate the version key / hash into file names forcing the frontend to update these cached resources but more research and testing is needed for this.
 See [here](https://medium.com/@soheilbakhtyari/understanding-cache-busting-a-practical-approach-for-react-razzle-applications-e3e5ddf0aeaf) for more details.

 ### Implementation 1: WebSockets